`The peculiar risk lay in the possibility of

 which their eyes glared at me in the strangest fashion.

-`I tried to call to them, but the language they had was
+`I tried to call to them, but the language they

 apparently different from that of the Over-world people; so that